Tony Wilson (musician): Hot Chocolate

-He was a founding member of Hot Chocolate in 1968, and left the band in 1975.
+Wilson was a founding member of Hot Chocolate in 1968, and left the band in 1975.
 Wilson is credited with persuading Hot Chocolate's lead singer Errol Brown to commit his songwriting ideas to paper.
 He shared lead vocal duties with Brown on Hot Chocolate's early hits.
 The two wrote many of their earliest hits including: "Love Is Life", "You Could Have Been a Lady", "Emma", "Brother Louie", and "You Sexy Thing".

-Wilson left Hot Chocolate in 1975 to begin a solo career.
+He left Hot Chocolate in 1975 to begin a solo career.
 Percussionist Patrick Olive later switched to bass.
 One main reason for Wilson's departure was because Tony had originally been the lead singer for the band, but Mickie Most, who had been producing for them, wanted to push Brown forward as the frontman instead, which angered Tony, as even Errol and band mates agreed that Tony had the better singing voice:

 I told him: "If that is the way that you feel, I don't think we should share royalties any more."
 His retort was: "I don't want to share anything with you anyway."
 It must be very tough for him now because that song was "You Sexy Thing" which went on to become a standard.
 That one argument must have cost him millions of pounds.